jorgenfar/netlight-node-workshop/README.md

 $ npm install slackbots --save
 ```

-The dependency will now be added to your project and by using `--save` we will also add it to our `package.json`.
+The dependency will now be added to your project and by using `--save`, we will also add it to our `package.json`.

-You will now see that a new folder have been created in your project, `node_modules`.
+You will now see that a new folder has been created in your project, `node_modules`.
 It is inside this folder that Node.js will store the dependencies that are used in the project.

 You can find more packages at [npmjs.org](httsp://npmjs.org).